CRST 290 History of Life

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student will submit a thread in response to the provided prompt for each Discussion.
-Each thread must be at least 250 words and demonstrate course-related knowledge.
-For each thread, the student will support their assertions with at least 1 citation in current Turabian format.
-In addition to the thread, the student will reply to the thread of at least 1 classmate.
-Replies must be at least 150 words and incorporate at least 1 citation in current Turabian format (CLOs: A, B, C, D, E).
+Each thread must be at least 250 words (not including citations), demonstrate course-related knowledge (ensuring major points are supported by the Learn items, pertinent conceptual or personal examples, and/or thoughtful analysis), and integrate biblical principles.
+For each thread, the student will support his/her assertions with the number of citations required by the Discussion Assignment Instructions, following the instructions for each thread prompt and using current Turabian format.
+In addition to the thread, the student will reply to the thread of at least 1 classmate with thoughtful and substantive interaction.
+Replies must be at least 150 words (not including citations) and incorporate at least 1 citation that meets the prompt requirements in the Discussion Assignment Instructions, following the instructions for each reply prompt and using current Turabian format.
+(CLO: A, B, C, D, E)

 Research Paper: Topic Selection Assignment

-The student will select the topic that will be used to write his or her Research Paper.
-Students will choose from a list of provided views on Genesis 1 in preparation for the Research Paper.
-Students will then write 100–125 words to discuss the what the chosen view proposes, timeframe, and why it was chosen (CLOs: C).
+The student will select the topic that will be used to write his or her Research Paper, a project that will be completed in three assignments: Research Paper: Topic Selection Assignment, Research Paper: Annotated Bibliography Assignment, and Research Paper: Final Draft Assignment.
+The student will read all of the instructions for the Research Paper Assignments and then choose from a list of provided non-traditional views on Genesis 1 in preparation for the Research Paper, in which the student will compare and contrast his or her chosen view with a traditional, 24-hour day, young-Earth view of Genesis 1.
+The student will then write 100–125 words to discuss what the chosen view proposes (in 3–4 sentences), its timeframe, and why it was chosen.
+(CLO: C)

 Research Paper: Annotated Bibliography Assignment

 The student will write an Annotated Bibliography of sources to be used in writing the Research Paper.
 The Annotated Bibliography must contain at least 5 sources in current Turabian format.
-Each citation must be followed by a 60–80-word summary, highlighting its relevance (CLOs: A, C).
+The citations will consist of 2 sources from proponents of the student’s chosen non-traditional view of Genesis 1, with at least 1 source from the list of non-traditional proponents provided in the instructions, and 3 sources from young-Earth proponents critiquing the chosen view, with at least 1 source from the list of theology-trained young-Earth proponents provided in the instructions.
+Only 2 of the sources may be online videos, up to 1 for both the non-traditional and traditional views.
+Each citation must be followed by a 60–80-word summary, highlighting its relevance to the Research Paper.
+(CLO: A, C)

 Research Paper: Final Draft Assignment